-From marketing to human resources, a strong brand will benefit your entire organization.
-Whether to support a new strategic brand building project or to reinforce the importance of ongoing upstream marketing initiatives, below is a comprehensive list of organizational benefits generated by a strong brand.
+From marketing to customer service and human resources, a strong brand will benefit your entire organization.
+Whether to support a new strategic brand-building project or to reinforce the importance of ongoing upstream marketing initiatives, below is a comprehensive list of organizational benefits generated by a strong brand.

-- Allow for premium pricing: A strong brand minimizes risk of commoditization by generating an emotional effect around a product or service, allowing for improved pricing power.
+Allow for premium pricing: A strong brand minimizes the risk of commoditization by generating an emotional effect around a product or service, allowing for improved pricing power.

 Human Resources and Productivity

 Attract and retain the best employees: Employees increasingly want to work for a company that is associated with a strong brand.
 Millennials, for example, tend to favor brands with a purpose.
 In the LinkedIn era, employment history is not just a line on a resume, but a continuous badge on display.
 Research has shown that strong employer brands can also lead to increased retention and advocacy.

 Facilitate teamwork and decision making: A strong brand can provide a foundation for operations.
 The brand becomes a common thread for decision making, which can yield improved morale and ROI.

 Stronger corporate development and partnerships: Marketing, distribution, and operational strategic partnerships can be a powerful competitive advantage.
 Any leverage your organization can wield in developing these partnerships is important.
 A strong brand can help you cut through the corporate development noise and move you to the head of the line.

 Ready the company for growth, expansion or divestiture: Brand equity is a key factor for corporate M&A decision making.
 An acquiring company with strong brands can add value to new portfolio products, raising the return on M&A activities.
 Conversely, acquired companies may fetch a higher price due to intangible value of brand assets.